eggiroux/m1-1-htmlcss--html/HTML-reference.md

 ## `ol`

-The ul tag is for numbered lists.
+The ol tag is for numbered lists.
 The children of a ol element should be li elements

 ## `select`